-Another single ventricle pathology is double outlet right ventricle (DORV), which is also treated by creating a Fontan circulation.
-DORV patients, like HLHS patients, have a non-functioning left ventricle, but are born with a fully functioning aorta attached to the right ventricle.
+Another single ventricle pathology is the double outlet right ventricle (DORV), also treated by creating a Fontan circulation.
+DORV patients, also have a non-functioning left ventricle, but are born with a fully functioning aorta attached to the right ventricle.
 This physiology makes aortic reconstruction unnecessary \cite{Russo08}.
 Figure ~\ref{fig:phys} shows a healthy (a) and a single ventricle (b) heart and circulation.
 The gray patch on the aorta indicates the reconstructed portion, required in HLHS but not DORV patients.
 Studies \cite{Rutka2018,Sano2022} suggest that DORV patients undergo less vascular remodeling and, therefore, have better cardiac function.
 Rutka \textit{et al.} \cite{Rutka2018} found that Fontan patients with reconstructed aortas had poorer long-term survival, and Sano \textit{et al.} \cite{Sano2022} noted that these patients have an increased need for surgical intervention and increased mortality rates.

-All single ventricle patients are monitored throughout life to assess the function of their single ventricle pump \cite{Fruitman2000}.
-Typically, this is done via time-resolved magnetic resonance imaging (4D-MRI) \cite{Stankovic2014,Markl2012,Soulat2020} and magnetic resonance angiography (MRA) of the vessels in the neck and chest.
-In the imaged region, 4D-MRI provides time-resolved blood velocity fields in large vessels, while the MRA provides a high-fidelity image of the vessel anatomy.
-These imaging sequences do not measure energy loss, blood pressure, wave intensity, or any hemodynamics outside of the imaged region.
+Single ventricle patients are monitored throughout life to assess the function of their ventricle pump \cite{Fruitman2000}.
+Typically, this is done via time-resolved magnetic resonance imaging (4D-MRI) \cite{Stankovic2014,Markl2012,Soulat2020} and magnetic resonance angiography (MRA) of vessels in the neck and chest.
+4D-MRI provides time-resolved blood velocity fields in large vessels, while MRA provides a high-fidelity image of the vessel anatomy.
+These imaging sequences do not measure energy loss, blood pressure, wave intensity, or hemodynamics outside of the imaged region.
 Additional hemodynamic information can be predicted by combining imaging data with computational fluid dynamics (CFD) modeling \cite{LaPole2022,Mittal2016,Young2008,Bordones2018,Chinnaiyan2017}.

-Many studies have examined the Fontan circuit using three-dimensional (3D) CFD models \cite{Marsden2007,Marsden2009,Ahmed2021}.
-While such models are ideal for assessing complex velocity patterns, they only provide insight within the imaged region and are, in general, computationally expensive.
-One-dimensional (1D) CFD models provide an efficient and accurate alternative modeling approach.
-Several studies have shown that flow and pressure waves predicted from 1D models are comparable to those obtained with 3D models \cite{Moore2005,Reymond2012,Blanco2018}.